 What is Measure JJ?

 Measure JJ is a ballot measure proposed and supported by La Palma residents!
 Faced with endless budget cuts, reductions of essential services, and the possible loss of our police department, residents and community leaders have come together to propose a way to fund our much needed services.
-Instead of mandatory, high-cost taxes and fees, Measure JJ will raise $1.5 million for the city with only a 1 cent sales tax.
+Instead of mandatory, high-cost taxes and fees, Measure JJ will raise $1.5 million for the city with only a 1 cent per dollar sales tax increase.
 That money could mean preventing cuts to police services, reinstating La Palma Days, providing recreation activities for kids, bringing back more summer concerts, and more!
 All for just a penny more.

 Why Vote For Measure JJ?